GiftFlow/giftflow/README.md

 * Apache with 'mod_rewrite' and 'mcrypt' modules enabled.

-* PHP 5.3 (not 5.4) with the 'GD' or 'iMagick' extensions.
+* PHP 5.3 or newer with the 'GD' or 'iMagick' extensions.
 Depending on your PHP version, you might need to set date.timezone to something like 'America/New_York' in your php.ini file.

-* MySQL
+* MySQL 5.1 (5.5 is not recommended due to a LEFT JOIN parsing bug)

 ### Configuration